-When the tire rotates, rocks, debris, dust and water are all picked up from the road.
-The tires throw these materials, leading to impact to nearby objects or an accident.
-However, fenders prevent these items from being thrown away from the vehicle.
+When the tire rotates, rocks, debris, dust, and water are all picked up from the road.
+The tires throw these materials, potentially impacting nearby objects or even causing an accident.
+Fenders prevent these items from being thrown away from the vehicle.

 On some classic cars, you can find a long fender that’s welded on.
 It runs the entire length of the vehicle from the front to the back.
 Today, cars have separate fenders for the front and back of the vehicle.

 Fenders can be designed from numerous materials.
 You can find some built from ABS, a high-strength plastic.
 There are also some designs made from a metallic material.

 Car Fender Pros